McGuirl’s big second half lifts Kansas State past Oklahoma

 BIG PICTURE

 Oklahoma: Other than Reaves, the Sooners went cold in the second half.
-This could be a major blow to postseason seedings.
+This is a major blow to postseason seedings.

 UP NEXT